runtimeverification/kontrol-workshop-ethcc-7/5-compositional-symbolic-execution/README.md

 In this example, we take a basic ERC20 token mock.
 In [src/GLDToken.sol](src/GLDToken.sol) we define the contract, and the tests are under [tests/GLDToken.t.sol](tests/GLDToken.t.sol).
 For this workshop, we did not add the initial supply or the option to mint tokens.
-The reason for this is that the we want to make use of the `kevm.symbolicStorage(address)` cheat code, changing the storage of the contract to a symbolic, abstract storage.
+The reason for this is that we want to make use of the `kevm.symbolicStorage(address)` cheat code, changing the storage of the contract to a symbolic, abstract storage.
 With this, we can assume anything about the storage.
 Any preconditions we need to make storage more constrained can be added with `vm.assume(bool)`.
 Otherwise, storage variables accessed during the execution will have a symbolic, abstract value.